top of page

 shaunaweatherly

-What does it mean?
-The clause provides notification to a small business prime contractor of limits on subcontracting to first-tier subs.
+The clause provides notification to a small business prime contractor of limits on subcontracting to first-tier subcontractors who are not similarly situated entities.
 Of the amount paid by the Government, the prime may not subcontract more than the following percentages:

-• Supplies (other than procurement from a nonmanufacturer of the supplies) -- 50%, excluding the cost of materials.
+• Supplies (other than procurement from a nonmanufacturer of the supplies) -- 50%, of the amount to be paid by the Government under the contract, excluding the cost of materials.

 • JV Small Business Protégé and Mentor (SBA approved): Protégé must perform at least 40% of the work performed by the JV.